What is a Combined Sewer Overflow

 The Process of Eliminating Combined Sewer Overflows

 As part of the City of Newark Long Term Control Plan, three construction projects have been completed which allow the City to eliminate or decreases flow from its CSO’s.
 The first project separated the combined sewer lines and eliminated CSO 1007 at the Everett Ave Bridge.
 CSO 1007 was eliminated in 2009.
 The second project installed a 48-inch line from CSO 1006 to junction chamber #1.
-CSO 1006 was eliminated near Monroe Street just recently in 2011.
+CSO 1006 was eliminated near Monroe Street in 2011.
 The third and largest project and most recent, is the completion of the high rate treatment facility located at the Newark Wastewater Treatment Plant.
 The City is now able to treat millions of gallons per day more storm water flow before it enters the Licking River.